 The manual transmission reality

-Here is a wake-up call for American drivers planning to rent a car in Portugal: the majority of the fleet is manual transmission.
-If you are like most US drivers and only drive automatic, you are facing a supply crunch.
-Automatic vehicles command a significant price premium over manuals, and during peak season from June through September, they sell out weeks in advance.
+Automatic vehicles command a significant price premium over manuals.
+During the peak season from June through September, they completely sell out weeks in advance.
 Showing up at a counter hoping for an automatic is a risky move that could leave you stranded or paying exorbitant last-minute rates.

 Booking advice for automatics